Table of Contents

-In certain setups, where the calibration camera might need to be moved away or disconnected completely from the system (ex. center of a planetarium that needs to be clear) automatic re-calibration using that camera is not possible anymore.
+In certain setups, where the calibration camera might need to be moved away or disconnected completely from the system (ex. center of a planetarium that needs to be clear) automatic re-calibration using a center mounted camera is not possible.

-In this case, we can use multiple cameras in a master/client system which allows us to replace the main calibration camera scan (First Calibration) with secondary multi-cam scans merged together to fulfill the same result (Recalibration).
+In this case, we can use multiple cameras in a 2-step approach which allows us to replace the main calibration camera scan (First Calibration) with secondary multi-cam scans merged together to fulfill the same result (Recalibration).
 We refer to this technique as AnyMulticam.

 1. Preparation [e.g uEye Cameras]